 So take a look around Pinterest to get some ideas.

-If you’re anything like me, you may not what to copy another anchor chart detail-for-detail but instead get a zing of inspiration from other creations in order to help you move forward in your vision of what you’d ideally want your chart to look like once it’s done.
+If you’re anything like me, you may not want to copy another anchor chart detail-for-detail.
+Instead, you’d rather get a zing of inspiration from other creations in order to help you move forward in your vision of what you’d ideally want your chart to look like once it’s done.

 Also take a look inside your colleagues’ classrooms to see what charts they’ve got hanging around.